Aldrian/4DV611-client/README.md

 #### A few things to understand before getting your hands dirty
 - All the routes (states) are declared in the `main.js` file.
+- The backend URL is a constant, declared in constant/env file.
 - There is actually one big state (main) with some child states in order to get the UI navigation correct (previous button working, and off-canvas menu), the two other ones (welcome and loading) are independent.
 - The loading state is a -fake- state designed to prevent any crashing due to the sneaky nature of angular to not properly implement asynchronous management in its run block (as the app was running into the `otherwise` state, who was calling a request without the app properly registered --> 401).
 The trick was to create a blank state with only a blank template inside that is waiting for a resolve from the `LoadingManagement`.
 The `LoadingManagement` create a promise, then implements all the asynchronous workflow needed to get the app initialized properly, then change the location to the desired state and resolve its promise to unblock the app.